What Are Intraocular Lenses (IOLs)

 Trifocal IOLs

-Toric Multifocal/EDOF/Trifocal IOLs
+Toric Trifocal/EDOF IOLs

 It should be noted that all of the previously described presbyopia correcting ATIOLs are now available on Toric platforms so that they can be used to correct both presbyopia and mild to moderate amounts of astigmatism.
 In general as long as these AT IOLs are able to adequately neutralize the corneal astigmatism their vision range profiles will remain intact as previously described.
-There is a bit of added complexity in the implantation process as the IOLs must be aligned to the appropriate meridian of maximal astigmatism, and then the IOL must be well centered in the visual axis.
+There is a bit of added complexity in the implantation process as these IOLs must be aligned to the appropriate meridian of maximal astigmatism, and then the IOL must be well centered in the visual axis.
 Overall, they provide an excellent option for those seeking correction for both mild to moderate astigmatism and presbyopia.